gclouduniverse/jupyterlab_gcsfilebrowser/README.md

 ### Install Google Cloud Deep Learning VM from local

 Use the [deploy.sh](./deploy.sh) script to build the extension locally, upload, and install on a DLVM over SSH using the instance name.
+Requires gcloud from the Google Cloud SDK to be [installed](https://cloud.google.com/sdk/install).

 ```bash
 ./deploy.sh ${INSTANCE_NAME?}